-Black Bottom White-Chocolate Bars are a no decisions, all-in-one kind of bar; a chewy double chocolate brownie bottom topped with a vanilla enhanced white-chocolate blondie layer.
+Black and White Bars are a no decisions, all-in-one kind of bar; a chewy double chocolate brownie bottom topped with a vanilla enhanced white-chocolate blondie layer.
 These bars are easy enough to bake for no special occasion at all, however, they are eye-catching and delicious enough for celebrations.

 - 1 cup plus 2 tablespoons unsalted butter room temperature

 - ½ teaspoon salt

 - 3 ounces semi-sweet chocolate melted and cooled slightly

 - ½ cup chocolate chips semi-sweet or dark

 - 4 ounces of white chocolate melted and cooled slightly

 - Optional chocolate drizzle Not recommended for warm weather shipping: